wildsys/flask-gcp-pubsub/README.md

 - A [Google Cloud account](https://console.cloud.google.com/)
 - A GCP project ([here to create a new one](https://console.cloud.google.com/projectcreate)), with [Pub/Sub API enabled](https://console.cloud.google.com/apis/library/pubsub.googleapis.com) (take care to select the good one)
+- A [Service Account](https://console.cloud.google.com/iam-admin/serviceaccounts) for which one you need a credential JSON file (`creds.json` in example below), with roles:
+  - Pub/Sub Admin
 - A local environment with Python >= 3.8

 ### Installation